ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Abstract

 \section{Abstract}

-{Zero-Shot Learning (ZSL) aims to enable classifiers to identify unseen classes by enhancing data efficiency at the class level.
-This is achieved by generating image features from pre-defined semantics of unseen classes.
-However, most current approaches heavily depend on the number of samples from seen classes, i.e. they do not consider instance-level effectiveness.
-In this paper, we demonstrate that limited seen examples generally result in deteriorated performance of generative models.
-To overcome these challenges, we propose ZeroDiff, a Diffusion-based Generative ZSL model.
-This unified framework incorporates diffusion models to improve data efficiency at both the class and instance levels.
-Specifically, for instance-level effectiveness, ZeroDiff utilizes a forward diffusion chain to transform limited data into an expanded set of noised data.
-For class-level effectiveness, we design a two-branch generation structure that consists of a Diffusion-based Feature Generator (DFG) and a Diffusion-based Representation Generator (DRG).
-DFG focuses on learning and sampling the distribution of cross-entropy-based features, whilst DRG learns the supervised contrastive-based representation to boost the zero-shot capabilities of DFG.
-Additionally, we employ three discriminators to evaluate generated features from various aspects and introduce a Wasserstein-distance-based mutual learning loss to transfer knowledge among discriminators, thereby enhancing guidance for generation.
-Demonstrated through extensive experiments on three popular ZSL benchmarks, our ZeroDiff not only achieves significant improvements over existing ZSL methods but also maintains robust performance even with scarce training data.
-Code will be released upon acceptance.}
+Zero-shot Learning (ZSL) aims to enable classifiers to identify unseen classes.
+This is typically achieved by generating visual features for unseen classes based on learned visual-semantic correlations from seen classes.
+However, most current generative approaches heavily rely on having a sufficient number of samples from seen classes.
+Our study reveals that a scarcity of seen class samples results in a marked decrease in performance across many generative ZSL techniques.
+We argue, quantify, and empirically demonstrate that this decline is largely attributable to spurious visual-semantic correlations.
+To address this issue, we introduce ZeroDiff, an innovative generative framework for ZSL that incorporates diffusion mechanisms and contrastive representations to enhance visual-semantic correlations.
+ZeroDiff comprises three key components: (1) Diffusion augmentation, which naturally transforms limited data into an expanded set of noised data to mitigate generative model overfitting; (2) Supervised-contrastive (SC)-based representations that dynamically characterize each limited sample to support visual feature generation; and (3) Multiple feature discriminators employing a Wasserstein-distance-based mutual learning approach, evaluating generated features from various perspectives, including pre-defined semantics, SC-based representations, and the diffusion process.
+Extensive experiments on three popular ZSL benchmarks demonstrate that ZeroDiff not only achieves significant improvements over existing ZSL methods but also maintains robust performance even with scarce training data.
+Our codes are available at \href{https://github.com/FouriYe/ZeroDiff_ICLR25}{https://github.com/FouriYe/ZeroDiff\_ICLR25}.